 The larger your firm, the more likely your business is to be audited based on an employee complaint of discrimination, retaliation or unfair labor practices.
 In fact, ADP reported that nearly half of all EEOC charges filed were based on retaliation, which happens when an employee reports a workplace issue and the company punishes the employee for doing so by disciplining or terminating them.

-That’s why we recommend employers who are concerned about HR compliance consider working with a PEO (professional employer organization) like ADP Total Source.
-They provide compliance expertise and can assist in helping you with a legal defense if your business is slapped with an employment-related lawsuit.
-Employment practice liability insurance is also included.
+That’s why we recommend working with a certified HR professional if you’re concerned about HR compliance.
+Bambee offers on-demand, certified HR specialists who can assist in helping you with a legal defense if your business is slapped with an employment-related lawsuit.

 How an HR Audit Can Help Uncover HR Compliance Issues